 Farkas Bolyai was born in Bólya, Sibiu County on 9th February 1775, to a lower nobility family.
 He started his studies at Calvinist College of Aiud (Nagyenyed).
 Due to his advancement in mathematics and languages he was considered a child prodigy.

 Though he was a polymath, his primary field of work was mathematics.
 His first papers dealt with topics concerning the parallel lines.
 On 9th March 1832 the Hungarian Scientific Society makes him a corresponding member.
-Farkas’ main work is called Tentamen (Târgu-Mureș, 1832), which comprises his theories on several basic mathematical topics, while his results are ahead of his time.
+Farkas’ main work is called Tentamen (Târgu-Mureș, 1832), which comprises his theories on several basic mathematical subjects, his results being ahead of his time.
 This work was also intended as a textbook for his students.
 Farkas Bolyai was an excellent teacher, who also was concerned with the reformation of education and a more rational organisation of the syllabus, in his studies also suggesting the solutions for this issue.

 Farkas Bolyai showed a great interest in practical matters as well: he devised a highly efficient stove; the model rapidly became popular throughout Transylvania.
 He was the author of the first Hungarian book on forestry.
 Among his manuscripts, we can find works on optics, plans for bridges and pharmaceutical recipes too.

 He had an artistic streak in him as well: he painted, played the violin, wrote treatises on the theory of music, what’s more, when he was young, he tried his hand at acting too.
 He wrote poems and plays (Öt szomorújáték-Five tragedies, Sibiu, 1817, A párizsi per – The Paris trial, Marosvásárhely, 1818.) and translated French, English and German literature.

 He died in Târgu-Mureș (Marosvásárhely), on 20th November 1856.
 He rests in the Protestant cemetery.